wiebebuis/atv_pcc_jazz/content/Sources.md

 omo jazz
 Jazzology: The Encyclopedia of Jazz Theory for All Musicians - Rawlins & Bahha Jazz Styles: History and Analysis - Gridley, Mark
-Mark Levine Jazz theory? important for reharmonization and David Berkman
+Mark Levine ? important for reharmonization
+David Berkman
+Frans Elsen Jazz harmony at the piano 1 en 2